A natural choice

 Recently, leading lifestyle enthusiast Pandora Maxton selected San Marino marble for worksurfaces for her kitchen.
-Watch this space for images of the finished scheme.
+Lapicida supplied and fabricated the marble.

 On a completely different scale, Lapicida provided 5,744 m2 of elegant San Marino marble for 47 bedrooms of the magnificent restoration of the 17th century Grade II* listed building of the 5-star Grantley Hall Hotel and Spa.
 Our craftsmen created geometric stone floors, etched panels and intricately cut vanity tops and shower bases in the marble.

 It is important that natural marble surfaces are well looked-after and sealed regularly to maintain the look.
 To clean marble use a soft cloth and warm water.
 Always dry the marble with a cloth after use to avoid water marks.

 Marble Look Porcelains

 If you desire the look of marble but the practicality, ease of maintenance and affordability of porcelain, we also offer a wide range of new-generation porcelain surfaces that use the latest technology and high-definition manufacturing.
 For example, Lapicida Antique Marble, Massa D’oro Bookmatch and Bluetta – all shown below, perfectly recreate the look of natural marble.